kwonus/Quelle-Obsolete/Clarity-Syntax.md

 ***Clarity syntax:\***

-Clarity Syntax comprises a standard set of nine (9) verbs.
+Clarity Syntax comprises a standard set of seven (7) verbs.
 Each verb corresponds to a basic operation:

-- Find
-- Summarize
-- Export
+- find
-- Import
+- print
-- Set
+- set
-- Get
+- get
-- Clear
+- clear
-- Expand
+- expand
-- Remove
+- remove

 The verbs listed above are for the English flavor of Clarity.
 As Clarity is an open and extensible standard, verbs for other languages can be defined without altering the overall syntax structure of the HMI.
 The remainder of this document describes Version 1.5 of the Clarity-HMI specification.

 In Clarity terminology, each verb is considered to be a directive.
-While there are nine distinct verbs, there are only five types of directives:
+While there are seven distinct verbs, there are only five types of directives:

 1. SEARCH Directives
    - find
-   - summarize
-2. FILE Directives
+2. DISPLAY Directives
-   - export
-   - import
+   - print
-3. PERSISTENCE Directives
+3. CONTROL Directives
    - set
    - #set
    - @set